adambdia/CEG3156-Labs/README.md

 4. add a line for `STOPTIME=someamountoftime`

 Add testbenches to tb folder and lab specific components in the src directory.
 Any reusable components should be in the lib folder of the repo's route directory

+Compile and simulate with `make all`.
+See Makefile for other options.